Eilish O'Carroll: Career

-O'Carroll has been a cast member of Mrs. Brown's Boys since its incarnation.
-Eilish played the role of Winnie McGoogan since the show's debut in 2011.
-She reprised her role in the 2014 film, Mrs. Brown's Boys D'Movie and the 2017 chat show All Round to Mrs. Brown's.
+O'Carroll has been a cast member of Mrs. Brown's Boys since its incarnation, and has played the role of Winnie McGoogan since the show's debut in 2011.
+She reprised her role in the 2014 film Mrs. Brown's Boys D'Movie and the 2017 chat show All Round to Mrs. Brown's.

-In 2013, O'Carroll wrote and starred in an autobiographical one-woman stage show entitled, 'Live Love Laugh'.
-She debuted the show at the Edinburgh Fringe Festival for which she received positive reviews.
+In 2013, O'Carroll wrote and starred in an autobiographical one-woman stage show entitled 'Live Love Laugh'.
+She debuted the show at the Edinburgh Fringe Festival, for which she received positive reviews.
 She subsequently toured Live Love Laugh throughout the UK and Ireland up until 2018.

 It was announced that O'Carroll would be a contestant on the third series of the Irish version of Dancing with the Stars in 2019.

 Personal life

-She married her husband in 1971 with whom she had two sons, Stuart and Lee.
+She married her husband in 1971, with whom she had two sons, Stuart and Lee.

-In 2003 O'Carroll began a relationship with a woman.
+In 2003, O'Carroll began a relationship with a woman.
 She has stated she was homophobic until she came out in her forties.
 She now resides in Cork with her partner, Marian O'Sullivan.

-In 2018, she was extremely outspoken in favour of the Together for Yes campaign during the referendum to amend the Irish constitution via the Thirty-sixth Amendment of the Constitution of Ireland.
+In 2015, she was extremely outspoken in favour of the Together for Yes campaign during the referendum to amend the Irish constitution via the Thirty-sixth Amendment of the Constitution of Ireland.

+In June 2025, while speaking to Joe Duffy on Liveline, her brother Brendan said: "Eilish is getting treatment at the moment and she's going through the hard bit but she's doing extremely well".
+He also added that his sister was "tough as nails, tough as nails."
+Brendan did not reveal which illness she is suffering from.